Tree Sale Program

 Surrey residents can buy quality trees at an affordable price to help grow the urban forest.

-Our final sale of 2023 is now closed.
-Surrey Parks hosted four tree sales in 2023, with over 4000 trees sold.
+Surrey Parks is hosting four tree sales in 2025.
+Sale details below.
 Future sale dates will be posted on this page, through social media, and our news and updates program.

-Purchases are made online and then later picked up from the Surrey Operations Centre.
-Additional details below.
+Purchases are made online and then later picked up from the Surrey Operations Centre (6651 148 Street).

 Upcoming dates

-There are no upcoming sale dates.
-Future sales will be announced at a later date.
+Additional sales to be announced at a later date.

 Eligibility & limits